 20 12″ scrappy triangle blocks of a contrasting color

 21″ of a contrasting color for top and bottom white border

 First you need to make sure that each strip will cover the area you intend to use it for.

 Center and pin the top two strips together.
 Sew and press open.
 Center and pin the bottom two strips together.
 Sew and press open.
 Center and pin the top half and the bottom half of the block together.
 Sew and press flat.

 Lay your 12.5″ triangle ruler on top of the strip set.
 Center it using seam lines as your guides.
 This will help you keep your block straight.

 Trim your scrappy triangle block to 12″ in height.
 Repeat this process 11 times for a total of 12 triangle blocks.

 Locate your pieced blocks and your contrasting fabric blocks.
 To get a feel for how my quilt is going to look, I always lay the blocks out.
-I take a picture of the layout at this point because it allows you to squint (to squint- foresee how it will turn out), it is easier to spot mistakes now.
-And sometimes if I was unsure about colors, it puts an end to my second guessing.
+I take a picture of the layout at this point because it allows you to squint (foresee how it will turn out), which makes it easier to spot mistakes.
+And sometimes if I am unsure about colors, it puts an end to my second guessing.
 I like to refer back to the picture as I continue making the quilt top to check placement of blocks.
 For me, it is a big time saver.